 Sampling locations are described in Table 1 and shown on Figure 2.
 In order for a site to be considered for the non-tidal network program, it needed to: 1) have an operating stream gage, 2) represent tributary strategy basins, 3) represent watersheds with high nutrient and sediment loads, 4) be among Maryland's larger watersheds, and 5) have a safe bridge from which storm samples could be taken.
 Stations from DNR's historical network were reviewed to see if they met these criteria and stations in under-sampled regions of the state were also considered.
 Data are available for the ten initial primary sites (ANT0047, BEL0053, GWN0115, DER0015, NPA0165, TF1.2, MON0546, TUK0181, WIL0013, and GEO0009) starting July 2005.
 Three supplemental sites were added in October 2005 (GUN0258, PXT0972, and CAC0148).
 The three supplemental sites all have the same attributes as primary sites and were upgraded to primary sites with storm event sampling in January 2007.
 Five new primary sites (MKB0016, MGN0062, WCK0001, NWA0016, LXT0200) were added in October 2011.
 Three additional sites (CVA0046, WIL0065, and 01636500) were added to the non-tidal network in the spring of 2012 following receipt of Chesapeake and Atlantic Coastal Bays Trust Fund money.
+Sampling at the three Trust Fund sites ended in July 2015 due to a lack of funding.
+In October 2014, six sites (CON0180, TOC0037, TOW0030, SID0015, LIC0042, ANT0036) were transferred from PA Department of Environmental Protection (PA DEP) to DNR.
+The six PA DEP sites have been sampled since July 2005 with the exception of CON0180 which was dropped in October 2018.
+A comparison study was conducted in 2015 to compare laboratory results between MDH and PA DEP labs.
 Given the nature of this project, the only matrix sampled at these stations is water.
 The parameters of interest are presented in Table 2.

-Data were collected at the ten initial primary sites starting in January 2005; however, data from January 2005 through June 2005 are not included in the data base due to concerns that a step trend could be introduced following a laboratory methods change that occurred in July 2005.
+Data were collected at the ten initial DNR primary sites starting in January 2005; however, data from January 2005 through June 2005 are not included in the data base due to concerns that a step trend could be introduced following a laboratory methods change that occurred in July 2005.

 Routine monitoring (pre-determined date) is conducted on a monthly basis to obtain data over a range of flows.
 Eight storm event samples are collected per year at each station because the highest nutrient and sediment loads are generated during high flows.
 Ideally, two storm event samples are collected in each season.
-This sampling protocol was designed to provide adequate data for use in the U.S. Geological Survey Estimator model, which is used to calculate loads and trends.
+This sampling protocol was designed to provide adequate data for use in the U.S. Geological Survey WRTDS model, which is used to calculate loads and trends.